addu390/django-pyblog/README.md

 # Django Pyblog `Work In Progress`
-This web application creates an very basic blog site using Python Django 🚀
+- This web application creates a blog site using Python Django 🚀
+- Using ElasticSearch and MySQL (Bulk indexing for older data, Indexing in `post_save`) 💎